 Weekly Services

-Security is important to us as well, therefore professional, armed security guards are on site for all services held at Beth El.
-Visitors who are not known to our community may be questioned by our security team upon arrival for the protection of our community.
+Security is important to us as well, therefore professional security guards are on site for all services held at Beth El.
+Visitors who are not known to our community will be asked to show proper ID and may be questioned by our security team upon arrival.

 For all services, check the calendar on the HOME page for service times.